yli3/GetData_CourseProject/CodeBook.md

   - *mean* for estimated mean of a signal.
   - *std* for estimated standard deviation of a signal.

+### Units

+All measures of linear acceleration (measure names containing "Acc" but **not** "Jerk") are in units of standard gravity (`g approx 9.8 m/s^2`) -- that is, in `m/s^2` normalized to standard gravity.

+All measures of rotational velocity (measure names containing "Gyro" but **not** "Jerk") are in units of `rad/s`.

+Jerk is the third time derivative of position.
+As such, all measures of linear jerk (measure names containing "Acc" **and** "Jerk") are `m/s^3`.
+All measures of angular jerk (measure names containing "Gyro" **and** "Jerk") are `rad/s^3`.

+The jerk measures were obtained by calculating the time derivatives from linear acceleration and angular velocity, respectively.
+These do not appear to have been normalized in any way, according to the source data documentation.

 ### List of measures

     tBodyAccX.mean